signedav/interlis_relations_in_qgis/relations_in_qgis.md

 ---

 ## Relation Management in QGIS
-- QGIS offers the followin widgets suitable for managing related classes
+QGIS offers the followin widgets suitable for managing related classes
-    - "Relation Reference" Widget (combobox), suitable for 1:n (or 1:1) relations
+-  "Relation Reference" Widget (combobox), suitable for n:1 (or 1:1) relations.
+    -  Example: Building matches exactly one parcel.
-    - "Value Relation" Widget (combobox), suitable for domains with key/value columns and a description shown with tooltips
+-  "Value Relation" Widget (combobox), suitable for domains with key/value columns and a description shown with tooltips.
+    -  Example: security level of an office building.
-    - "Relation" Widget (nested embedded form from related table), suitable for n:m relations.
+- "Relation" Widget (nested embedded form from related table), suitable for 1:n and n:m relations.
+    -  Example: One parcel links to many buildings (1:n)
+    -  Example: a parcel has multiple owners (n:m), an owner can own multiple parcels.

 ---